JoeMille/app-1/README.md

 * Sign into your Gitpod account
 * Navigate to the XXXXXXX repository.
 * Beneath the repository name, click on the "Clone" option, which will open a new Gitpod workspace.
-* Inside your terminal, type "git clone", add the Coastal Chef URL and Press Enter.
+* Inside your terminal, type "git clone", add the Head Set URL and Press Enter.

 ## Summary